What Can We Do To Keep Our RVs Black Water Holding Tank From Clogging Up?

 Keep Your RV’s Black Water Tank From Clogging Up

 We have a 2004 Fleetwood Prowler 5th wheel.
 We are constantly having problems with the black tank clogging up.
 The gauge shows that the tank is not full however, it is coming up in the bowl.
 I have noticed the pipe going to the tank has a 90-degree bend.
-ANSWER
+Good Sam Extended Service Plan is mechanical breakdown insurance for your RV, 5th Wheel, Trailer, and Tow Vehicle!
+FREE Quote

 This is very bad especially when we have quite a few people camping with us.
 I am short of asking everyone not to flush toilet paper but that would create yet another problem.